 To configure full-cone NAT, you must define a NAT pool that specifies the address to be used for network address translation.
 Next, you must define a NAT rule and then apply this rule to an interface.
 Each NAT rule consists of a set of terms that contain match conditions and actions.
-For a description of NAT match conditions and actions, see "Network Address Translation" on page 163.
+For a description of NAT match conditions and actions, see "NAT Components" on page 170.

-The example in this section shows a full-cone NAT configuration.
+The example in this section shows a full-cone NAT configuration with source static processing.
 It shows how to create the pool nat-pool and define the rule nat-rule for full-cone NAT.